The Bar-Steward Sons of Val Doonican: History

 Over the summer of 2022 the band played a series of notable UK music festivals including Barnsley folk singer Kate Rusby's Underneath The Stars Festival, Wickham Festival, Fairport Convention's Cropredy Festival, the Levellers' Beautiful Days Festival and Watchet Festival in Somerset on the same weekend bill as Belinda Carlisle, The Fratellis and Level 42.

-Festival dates were announced for Underneath The Stars Festival, Bearded Theory, Beautiful Days, Ely Folk Festival, Shrewsbury Folk Festival, Lindisfarne Festival and a second BIG DAY OUT festival, after the success of the 2022 event.
+Festival dates were announced for Underneath The Stars Festival, Bearded Theory, Beautiful Days, Ely Folk Festival, Shrewsbury Folk Festival, Lindisfarne Festival and a second Big Day Out festival, after the success of the 2022 event.

 Björn Doonicansson announced his departure in August 2023 before the Mk.III line-up of the band undertook their final winter tour together, ending in December 2023.

 On 10 February 2024, Scott and Alan Doonican unveiled the three new members of the band's Mk.IV line-up in front of a sold out capacity crowd at the Rescue Rooms in Nottingham.
 This signalled the beginning of a new flexible five piece line-up, featuring Scott Doonican, Alan Doonican #2, Mo-Jo Doonican, Dave Doonican and Jeremiah Rickenbacker Doonican III.
 The debut show was recorded for the live album Doonicans In Concert.
-This line-up played the 2024 Glastonbury Festival at the Avalon Stage, on a bill that featured Lulu (singer), Frank Turner, Skindred, Haircut 100 and Kate Nash.
+This line-up played the 2024 Glastonbury Festival at the Avalon Stage, on a bill that featured Lulu, Frank Turner, Skindred, Haircut 100 and Kate Nash.
 The show was recorded for the second disc of the double live LP Doonicans In Rock.

 The band performed on the main stage bill at Bearded Theory Festival on 25 May 2025 supporting the Manic Street Preachers on a weekend bill that included Paul Heaton and Iggy Pop and on the main stage at Wychwood Festival at Cheltenham Racecourse on 1 June 2025 supporting Doves and The Zutons.

 The band's fifteenth studio album EVOLVER was recorded in the first half of 2025, with a release date of 20 September, featuring fourteen new songs, including parodies of seven UK Number 1 chart hits by acts including The Beatles, Jason Donovan, Gary Numan and The Kinks.
+The band toured from September to November 2025, performing the whole album and other fan favourites.
+Every show on the tour was a sell out.
+The album was positively reviewed in RnR Magazine, with the reviewer saying that the band "continue to offer clever wordplay, sharp satire and plenty of Yorkshire wit... it's hard enough to do this stuff as a one-off; to repeat the feat over multiple albums is surely the work of twisted genius".